 Since 2013, our attorneys have donated over 20,000 new bike helmets to children, partnering with over 40 bicycle committees, schools and community organizations.
 Our partners include the Massachusetts Safe Routes to School Program, Boston Bikes, CYCLE Kids and Bikes Not Bombs.

-We also proudly partner with 10 Massachusetts police departments each year, including the Boston Police Department, the Cambridge Police Department, the Quincy Police Department, the Randolph Police Department, the Dedham Police Department, the Norwood Police Department, the Everett Police Department, the Malden Police Department, the Waltham Police Department and the Framingham Police Department.
+We also proudly partner with a number of police departments each year, including the Boston Police Department, the Cambridge Police Department, the Quincy Police Department, the Randolph Police Department, the Dedham Police Department, the Norwood Police Department, the Everett Police Department, the Malden Police Department, the Waltham Police Department and the Framingham Police Department.
 Read more.